 *Approved for 1.0 hours of ACHE Qualified Education Credit

-As a independent chartered chapter of the American College of Healthcare Executives, the Wisconsin Chapter is authorized to award 1 credit of ACHE Qualified Education continuing education credit for this program toward advancement or recertification in the American College of Healthcare Executives.
+As an independent chartered Chapter of the American College of Healthcare Executives, American College of Healthcare Executives-Wisconsin Chapter is authorized to award 1 hour of ACHE Qualified Education credit toward advancement or recertification in the American College of Healthcare Executives.
+Participants in this program who wish to have it considered for ACHE Qualified Education credit should list their attendance when they apply to the American College of Healthcare Executives.

-Thanks to our 2015 WHN Panel Series sponsors:
+Thanks to our 2015 Panel Series sponsors: